byu-cs460/byu-cs460/01a-hw-create-vm/README.md

  1. Install [Homebrew](https://brew.sh/).

- 2. Install qemu and utm:
+ 2. Install qemu and utm by running the following from an open Terminal:

     ```bash
     brew install utm qemu